swmpkim/2022_infrequentUseR_wrangling/data/README.md

 # About the datasets

-These datasets are subsets of real data from Grand Bay NERR.
+These datasets are subsets of real data, mostly from from Grand Bay NERR.
 They are **not** appropriate for publishable analyses - I've cut out too much - but the full datasets and associated metadata **are** available from the Reserve upon request.

 ## **GNDfish**
 ### Long-term fish monitoring: 2005-2014